ICTASL/capacity-building/students/career_guidance/career_paths/13-Systems_Engineer.md

 * **Risk Assessment and Mitigation (IT Infrastructure Focused):**  Identifying and mitigating IT infrastructure-related risks to business operations, ensuring system security, compliance, and business continuity.
 * **Innovation and Technology Adoption Leadership (Infrastructure):**  Evaluating and recommending new infrastructure technologies to improve efficiency, reduce costs, enhance security, and enable new business capabilities, driving infrastructure innovation within the organization.
 * **Budgeting and Resource Planning (IT Infrastructure):**  Developing and managing budgets for IT infrastructure, planning resource allocation, and optimizing infrastructure spending to maximize efficiency and ROI.

+## GPT Prompts
+1. "Describe the responsibilities and expectations of a Systems Engineer, from entry-level positions to senior roles, highlighting the evolution of their skillset."
+2. "Draft a roadmap for aspiring Systems Engineers, covering educational qualifications, certifications (e.g., Cisco, Microsoft, VMware), and key skills to acquire."
+3. "Create a guide for building a portfolio as a Systems Engineer, showcasing projects that demonstrate expertise in system design, implementation, and troubleshooting."
+4. "Compare various specializations within Systems Engineering, such as Network Systems, Cloud Systems, and Embedded Systems, and their respective career prospects."
+5. "Analyze the progression paths for Systems Engineers, discussing roles such as Infrastructure Architect, Cloud Engineer, and IT Manager."
+6. "Explore how Systems Engineers can transition into related roles such as DevOps Engineer or Solutions Architect, emphasizing transferable skills and additional training required."
+7. "Draft an article discussing key technologies and tools that every Systems Engineer should master, such as VMware, Docker, Kubernetes, and PowerShell."
+8. "Write a blog post on the importance of soft skills, such as collaboration and problem-solving, for Systems Engineers in team environments."
+9. "Generate a detailed guide on the strategic contributions of senior Systems Engineers, focusing on system optimization, scalability, and organizational impact."
+10. "Discuss the future of Systems Engineering, addressing trends like hybrid cloud architectures, AI integration, and automation tools."

+## Future Reading Links
+1. [Cisco Networking Academy](https://www.netacad.com/): Offers courses and certifications on networking and systems design.
+2. [Microsoft Learn](https://learn.microsoft.com/): Resources for mastering Microsoft technologies like Azure and Windows Server.
+3. [VMware Learning](https://www.vmware.com/education.html): Tutorials and certifications for virtualization and cloud management.
+4. [CompTIA Certifications](https://www.comptia.org/certifications): Certifications such as CompTIA Server+ and CompTIA Network+ for systems professionals.
+5. [Kubernetes Documentation](https://kubernetes.io/docs/): Guides for learning container orchestration and system automation.
+6. [AWS Training and Certification](https://aws.amazon.com/training/): Training for cloud systems engineers using AWS technologies.
+7. [Linux Academy (Now A Cloud Guru)](https://acloudguru.com/): Courses on cloud computing, Linux systems, and automation tools.
+8. [DevOps Institute](https://www.devopsinstitute.com/): Learn about bridging systems engineering and DevOps practices.
+9. [GitHub Projects for Systems Engineers](https://github.com/): Explore repositories related to systems automation and configuration.
+10. [LinkedIn Learning - Systems Engineering](https://www.linkedin.com/learning/): A variety of courses on IT systems, networks, and infrastructure.